Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 The second, "scheduling", is used in all other cases:
 1. Queue systems that don't have any dependencies to run by putting their IDs into the list of queued systems.
-2. Reset every system's unsatisfied dependencies counter.
+2. For each system, reset unsatisfied dependencies counter;
-If world's archetypes have been changed, the system's affected archetypes are updated here as well.
+if world's archetypes have been changed, the system's affected archetypes are updated here as well.
 3. If there are no queued systems and no running systems, exit the algorithm.
 4. For every queued system, if it is disjoint with already running systems,